Mental Health Summit 2025

 Collaborative Care: Partnering with Parents of Children With Eating Disorders

-Carly Namdar and panelists: Sarah Roer, and Rayzel Yaish
+Carly Namdar, Sarah Roer, and Rayzel Yaish

 This panel discussion explores strategies for fostering effective partnerships between schools and parents to support students with eating disorders.
 Panelists will discuss challenges such as stigma, confidentiality, treatment coordination, and the delicate balance of trying to maintain a student life for the child while navigating their recovery journey.
 Learn best practices for enhancing communication and collaboration between schools, mental health professionals, and families to create a supportive and understanding environment for students.